-5.3 Agriculture
+5.1.3 Agriculture

-The agricultural sector is planning to make use of 22 BMPs to reduce nitrogen, phosphorus and sediment loads.
+The agricultural sector is the priority area for this watershed.
+In this sector, 22 BMPs will be implemented to reduce nitrogen, phosphorus and sediment loads.
 The use of the existing practices will be expanded and in some cases refocused.
 Several new practices will be added to the suite of existing practices to more effectively target cropland loads.
 The cropland loads were among the highest loading land uses and have a high recover potential.
 Therefore, many of the BMPs were selected because they target cropland.
 These BMPs include continuous no-till, nutrient management planning, cover crops, buffers and wetland restoration.
 Another major source of pollution is from animal production areas.
 Manure control BMPs were selected to target this source of pollution.
 Each BMP included in this plan was evaluated to ensure that it met the following three criteria: 1) effectiveness for water quality improvement, 2) willingness among the public to adopt, and 3) implementable in a variety of types of operations.
 The entire suite of planned and existing practices includes: